borbware/unity-basics-course/tooltips/vscode-setup.md

       * Remember to reboot your computer after installing
     * [.NET Framework 4.7.1 Developer Pack](https://code.visualstudio.com/docs/other/unity#_enabling-code-completion-for-recent-versions-of-unity)
       * ***Be sure to download the Developer pack, not Runtime!!***
+        * Note: In Windows, it's not shown as "developer pack" but as "targeting pack"
   * And these VS Code extensions:
     * C#
     * Unity code snippets